Atlas Mountains of Africa

 The High Atlas in central Morocco rises in the west at the Atlantic coast and stretches in an eastern direction to the Moroccan-Algerian border.
 The High Atlas stretches for 700 kilometres (430 mi) with a succession of peaks among which ten reach above 4,000 metres (13,000 ft).
 At the Atlantic and to the southwest the range drops abruptly and makes an impressive transition to the coast and the Anti-Atlas range.
 To the north, in the direction of Marrakech, the range descends less abruptly.

 The Anti-Atlas extends from the Atlantic Ocean in the southwest of Morocco toward the northeast to the heights of Ouarzazate and further east to the city of Tafilalt (altogether a distance of approximately 500 kilometres or 310 miles).
-In the south it borders the Sahara.
+In the south, it borders the Sahara.
 The easternmost point of the anti-Atlas is the Jbel Saghro range and its northern boundary is flanked by sections of the High Atlas range.

 The Saharan Atlas of Algeria is the eastern portion of the Atlas mountain range.
 Though not as high as the Grand Atlas, they are far more imposing than the Tell Atlas range that runs to the north of them and closer to the coast.
 The highest peak in the range is the 2,236 m (7,336 ft) high Djebel Aissa.
 They mark the northern edge of the Sahara Desert.
 The mountains see some rainfall and are better suited to agriculture than the plateau region to the north.

 The Tell Atlas is a mountain chain over 1,500 kilometres (930 mi) in length, belonging to the Atlas mountain ranges and stretching from Morocco, through Algeria to Tunisia.
 It parallels the Mediterranean coast.
-Together with the Saharan Atlas to the south it forms the northernmost of two more or less parallel ranges which gradually approach one another towards the east, merging in Eastern Algeria.
+Together with the Saharan Atlas to the south, it forms the northernmost of two more or less parallel ranges which gradually approach one another towards the east, merging in Eastern Algeria.

 The Aurès Mountains of Algeria and Tunisia are the farthest eastern portion of the Atlas mountain range.

 The mountains are home to a number of plant and animal species unique in Africa, many of them are endangered and some have already gone extinct.
-Examples include the Barbary macaque, the Atlas bear (Africa’s only species of bear; now extinct), the Barbary leopard, the Barbary stag, Barbary sheep, the Barbary lion (extinct in the wild), the Atlas Mountain badger, the North African elephant (extinct), the North African aurochs (extinct), Cuvier’s gazelle, the Northern bald ibis, dippers, the Atlas mountain viper, the Atlas cedar, the European black pine, and the Algerian oak.
+Examples include the Barbary macaque, the Atlas bear (Africa’s only species of a bear; now extinct), the Barbary leopard, the Barbary stag, Barbary sheep, the Barbary lion (extinct in the wild), the Atlas Mountain badger, the North African elephant (extinct), the North African aurochs (extinct), Cuvier’s gazelle, the Northern bald ibis, dippers, the Atlas mountain viper, the Atlas cedar, the European black pine, and the Algerian oak.

 As featured in Road to Desert • Morocco